LOADING ...

 Ii

-They said no to the landlord, they drank his ale instead,
+They said no word to the landlord, drank his ale instead,

-But they gagged his and bound her to the foot of her narrow bed;
+But they gagged his daughter and bound her to the of her narrow bed;

-Two of them knelt at her casement, with at their side!
+Two of knelt at her casement, with muskets at their side!

 And hell at one window;

-For bess could see, the casement, the road that he would ride.
+For bess see, through the casement, the road that he would ride.

 Iii

-bound a musket beside her, with the barrel beneath her breast!
+They bound a beside her, with the barrel beneath her breast!

 "now keep watch!" and they kissed her.